apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>Name of the role.
-It will apply to &ldquo;apps.kubeblocks.io/role&rdquo; object label value.
+<p>Defines the role&rsquo;s identifier.
+This will be applied to the &ldquo;apps.kubeblocks.io/role&rdquo; object label value.
-Cannot be updated.</p>
+This field is immutable once set.</p>
 </td>
 </tr>
 <tr>